 If you have suffered a slip or fall injury while at work, you may be eligible for workers compensation or be able to file a third party claim.

 If you or your loved one has been the victim of a slip or fall you know that it can be very physically painful on top of causing a lot of stress and worry.
 Unfortunately self-blame and embarrassment is a common problem for people who have suffered serious injuries due to someone else’s negligence or oversight in a premises liability slip or fall accident.
 Victims often do not want to cause someone else aggravation by filing a lawsuit, especially if that person is a neighbor.

-But you shouldn’t have to pay for someone else’s mistakes or neglect.
 People or businesses that have been negligent with their properties should be held accountable, especially if the accident could repeat itself and harm another innocent person.

 The slip and fall accident attorneys at SMT Legal understand how frustrating and painful it is to be in a serious accident.
 We believe that people who cause others harm, even by sheer negligence or oversight, should be held responsible – especially when someone else’s health or life could be at risk if the problem is not rectified.

 We are here to answer your questions and help you determine if you should file a premises liability claim against the property owner.
 We offer free consultations and we do not collect any out of pocket fees.
 We only get paid if you get paid.

 We don’t get paid unless you get paid.